The Mental Health Solution . com

 • Or, say the opposite.

-If someone makes it clear that they believe something negative about you, you need to disbelieve, from your heart, their perspective.
+If someone makes it clear that they believe something very negative about you, you need to disbelieve, from your heart, their perspective.
 This is something you can do.

 8) Address anger issues (3):